snaplet/docs-old/docs/04-references/data-operations/04-reduce.md

 In your database there could be tables that don't have a relationship to the specified initial_targets.
 One can choose to either keep(`keep_disconnected_tables: true`) them in the snapshot or exclude them(`keep_disconnected_tables: false`) from the snapshot.

-### Excluding tables from subset

-To exclude specific tables from the snapshot see [exclude](docs/04-references/data-operations/03-exclude.md) documentation.